const-ae/lemur/README.md

 ```

 The `lemur()` function returns an object that extends
-`SingleCellExperiment` and thus supports subsetting and all the familiar
+`SingleCellExperiment` and thus supports subsetting and all the usual
-data acessor methods (e.g., `nrow`, `assay`, `colData`, `rowData`).
+data accessor methods (e.g., `nrow`, `assay`, `colData`, `rowData`).
 In
 addition, `lemur` overloads the `$` operator to allow easy access to
-additional fields that are produced by the LEMUR model.
-For example the
+additional fields produced by the LEMUR model.
+For example, the
 low-dimensional embedding can be accessed using `fit$embedding`:

 ``` r